 In April 2013, the Department of Education announced new funding of £150 million to improve the Physical Education (PE) and Sports programmes offered by primary schools.
 From September 2013, schools have been held to account for how they spend this additional ring-fenced funding and will therefore be required to share details of their PE and Sport provision.

-St James' Junior School is already fortunate to have two PE leaders who have successfully driven PE and Sport across the school for many years.
+St James' Junior School is already fortunate to have a PE leader who has successfully driven PE and Sport across the school for the last few years.
 Since September we have continued our involvement in a large variety of Inter School competitions covering a range of sports across Key Stage 2.
 Our achievements from these events have been reported on our school newsletter.
 We currently offer sports clubs after school four times a week, as well as various lunchtime clubs.

-For the academic year 2016 - 2017 the school has received £9645.
+For the academic year 2017 - 2018 the school has received £19600 across two instalments.
 The school also uses additional funds from the school budget.

-At St James', we are using our PE & Sport Premium to improve the quality of this provision in the following ways:
+At St James' so far this year, we have used our PE & Sport Premium to improve the quality of this provision in the following ways:

-£3040 - Offering a free football club to all children in Years 5 and 6 led by qualified coaches.
+£1388 - Offering an after school football club to all children in Years 5 and 6 led by qualified coaches and a lunchtime football club for girls - again led by qualified coaches.